Is it just something you do to pay the mortgage or is it something more?

 So happiness at work comes from feeling fulfilled by the work you do each day and making career progress too.
 These work together to ensure your career stays exciting, which in turn means you gain more fulfilment from what you do.
 It’s an upward spiral of happiness, fulfilment and progress.

 At Career Consultants, we recognise that finding your career purpose is not a linear process.
 You need to dig a bit deeper if you’re going to get meaningful answers.
 You need to discover your hidden talents – the ones you don’t acknowledge or have been persuaded to ignore – and figure out what you want.
-Then you'll learn how to turn that knowledge into a job that’s right for you.
+Then you'll learn how to turn that knowledge into a job or career that’s right and or new for you.

 1. Acknowledge what you’ve achieved

 Even if you don’t feel fulfilled by your work, don’t dismiss what you’ve achieved so far.
 Look back at the jobs you’ve done and recall the times you felt most engaged, motivated and inspired to do your best work.
 If possible, look for opportunities to do more of that work in your current role.
 It’ll give you a boost and help you escape your rut.